clintval/vartovcf/README.md

     --fisher \
     calling-intervals.bed \
   | vartovcf -r /references/hg38.fa -s dna00001 \
-  | picard SortVcf -I:/dev/stdin -O:variants.vcf.gz
+  | bcftools sort -Oz > variants.vcf.gz
 ```

 #### Features

 - Unlike the Perl script bundled with VarDict, this tool streams record-by-record
 - Only the conversion of variant records generated with tumor-only mode is supported
-- Output VCF records are unsorted and a call to `picard SortVcf` is advised
+- Output VCF records are unsorted and a call to `bcftools sort` is advised
 - The output is compliant with the VCF v4.2 and v4.3 specifications

 #### Benchmarks